Skipping meals (then overeating later)

 What does it mean to skip meals and overeat later?

 This pattern typically involves not eating (or eating very little) during the day, followed by eating large amounts in the evening, often quickly or mindlessly.
-It may feel like a loss of control or be accompanied by guilt.
+It may feel like a loss of control and can be accompanied by guilt.

 It’s especially common in people trying to lose weight without structure, or in those with busy or stressful lifestyles.